joshvillbrandt/Architect/README.md

 * a lug with one or more ring terminals
 * gendered connectors (circular or otherwise) with different possible insert arrangements
-* genderless connectors which usually have exactly one insert arrangement
+* genderless connectors which have exactly one insert arrangement (in other words, two identical connectors can plug into each other)

 Terminal blocks like those made by Wago were also considered here.
 Since these can have complicated internal electrical connections, Wago blocks should be treated as parts instead of connectors.